Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Concentration inequalities for empirical relative entropy

 \end{pro}

 The proof of Proposition~\ref{pro:inegKL} is postponed in Appendix~\ref{sec:appendix_inegKL}.

-In the particular case $r=p$, it simplifies to
+In the particular case $\mathbf r=\mathbf p$, it simplifies to

-The scalar in front of the relative entropy on the right-hand side of the above equation can be very large when one considers a probability $q$ that is far from being uniform and a probability $p$ that largely diverges from $q$.
+The scalar in front of the relative entropy on the right-hand side of the above equation can be very large when one considers a probability $\mathbf q$ that is far from being uniform and a probability $\mathbf p$ that largely diverges from $\mathbf q$.
 We also note that, in Proposition~\ref{pro:inegKL}, the probabilities can be exchanged in each relative entropy of the right-hand side of the inequality.
-Therefore, $D_{\text{KL}}\left(p\Vert r\right)+D_{\text{KL}}\left(q\Vert r\right)$ can for example be replaced by $D_{\text{KL}}\left(p\Vert r\right)+D_{\text{KL}}\left(r\Vert q\right)$.
+Therefore, $D_{\text{KL}}\left(\mathbf p\Vert \mathbf r\right)+D_{\text{KL}}\left(\mathbf q\Vert \mathbf r\right)$ can for example be replaced by $D_{\text{KL}}\left(\mathbf p\Vert \mathbf r\right)+D_{\text{KL}}\left(\mathbf r\Vert \mathbf q\right)$.

 Using the one-sample Agrawal's concentration inequality introduced in Proposition~\ref{pro:Agrawal} along with the decomposition put forward in Proposition~\ref{pro:inegKL}, we get a concentration inequality for the two-sample relative entropy, when the two samples are assumed to follow the same theoretical distribution.
 It is the purpose of Theorem~\ref{thm:Agrawal_twosample}.
+In this finite-sample framework, the probability that $\min_{i\in\llbracket 1,k\rrbracket} \widehat q_{m,i}=0$ is significant and one must bypass this situation that leads to infinite relative entropy by considering, instead of the empirical probability $\widehat{\mathbf q}_m$, the regularized Laplace estimator $\overline{\mathbf q}_m$, defined by $\overline q_{m,i}=(1+m\widehat q_{m,i})/(m+k)$.